JubalThang/phase-5-final-project/README.md

 ## Functions ##
 - Must create an account to access the website
 - Only admin can create/edit/delete department and items

+# Features #
+- Create a new account or Sign in with existing account